LachyBM/holbertonschool-printf/README.md

 ## Files/Folders
 ### _printf
-- details
+- Custom verision of printf, It writes the output as it would with printf, returning the total number of characters printed

 ### includes.c
-- details
+- Header file, its defines the struct and includes the libary custom

 ### main.c
 - details

 ### main.h
-- details
+- Header file containing prototypes

 ### helpers folder
-- details
+- Helpers library, it contains each individual printing function

 ### handlers folder
-- details
+- Handlers library, it contains each individual handler functions

 ## Authors
 Brendan - [Github](https://github.com/bfrasholb)